ojdf/fast/README.md

 It is recommended to install [pyFFTW](https://pypi.org/project/pyFFTW/) to speed up FFTs.

 ## Installation

+### PyPI
+`pip install fast-sim`

+### From Source

-FAST is pure python, so hopefully there is not anything to compile, just ensure that the FAST directory is on your `PYTHONPATH`, or navigate to the directory and run
+For the latest developments, clone this repository run `pip install -r requirements.txt` to get the required dependencies.
+Then, ensure that the FAST directory is on your `PYTHONPATH`, or navigate to the directory and run

-`python setup.py install`
+`pip install .`

 To confirm correct installation, try running

 `cd test && python test_script.py`

 in the FAST directory, which should run a short simulation.
+You can also run the unit tests with

+`pytest -v test/tests_pytest.py`

 ## Configuration
 Config is handled currently by python scripts, an example of which is shown in `test_params.py`.
 The config file should define a dictionary `p` which contains all of the configuration information required.
 If any values are missed, they will be replaced by defaults.